Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. **Graceful-power-off operator**

-    The power-off operator will detect nodes with a `power-off-pending` status, calls CAPMC to power-off the node.
+    The power-off operator will detect nodes with a `power-off-pending` status, calls PCS to power-off the node.
     Then, the power-off operator will update the state of the node in BOS, including setting the last action.
 If queried at this point, the nodes will have a status of
     `power-off-gracefully-called`.

 1. **Forceful-power-off operator**

     If powering-off is taking too long, the forceful-power-off will take over.
-It also calls CAPMC to power-off the node, but with the addition of the forceful flag.
+It also calls PCS to power-off the node, but with the addition of the forceful flag.
     Then, the power-off operator will update the state of the node in BOS, including setting the last action.
 If queried at this point, the nodes will have a status of
     `power-off-forcefully-called`.

-1. **CAPMC powers off nodes**
+1. **PCS powers off nodes**

-    CAPMC interfaces directly with the Redfish APIs and powers off the selected nodes.
+    PCS interfaces directly with the Redfish APIs and powers off the selected nodes.

 1. **Status operator (powering-on)**